By oldturkey03 • Difficulty: Moderate

 - Unhook the water line from the connector above the K-cup needle. it is a simple press fit.

-- Remove the the check valve.
+- Test the check valve.
 Blowing air in it from the boiler side should cause it to open.
 Repeat that a couple of times to loosen any sediments etc. It will also help to run some hot water from the K-cup side into the check valve and shake it up.
 Once it is cleaned, replace the check valve and the tie straps.
 Reassemble the Keurig

 To reassemble your device, follow these instructions in reverse order.